smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   * ``SourceLocation PointOfInstantiation``:
     The point where this template was instantiated.
-    [TODO: The source comment suggests it could be invalid.
-Why?]

   * ``TemplateSpecializationKind SpecializationKind``:
     Distinguishes explicit specialization and the various kinds of